-Members have raised questions regarding the meaning of the phrase "begins dialysis" in Policy 18.6: Reporting of Living Donor Events.
-Currently, it is not clear whether the phrase "begins dialysis" requires reporting chronic dialysis, representing ESRD, and/or acute dialysis.
+Members have posed questions regarding the meaning of the phrase "begins dialysis" in Policy 18.6: Reporting of Living Donor Events.
+Currently, it is not clear whether the phrase "begins dialysis" should be interpreted to mean reporting chronic dialysis representing ESRD, or acute dialysis.

-In addition, there are several other areas within OPTN/UNOS policy language, TIEDI, and the Patient Safety Portal, which refer to the decrease or loss of renal function in a living donor using inconsistent terminology.
+In addition, there is inconsistent terminology in Policy 18.6, TIEDI, and the Patient Safety Portal, which refer to the decrease or loss of renal function.
 Policy 18.6: Reporting of Living Donor Events requires recovery hospitals to report any "living kidney donor who is listed on the kidney wait list or begins dialysis within 2 years after organ donation" as a "living donor event" in the Patient Safety Portal within 72 hours after the hospital is aware of the event.
 UNOS must then notify the Health Resources and Services Administration (HRSA) of the event within 24 hours of it being reported through the Patient Safety Portal.